ii/coredns/plugin/sign/README.md

 ## Also See

 The DNSSEC RFCs: RFC 4033, RFC 4034 and RFC 4035.
 And the BCP on DNSSEC, RFC 6781.
 Further more the manual pages coredns-keygen(1) and dnssec-keygen(8).
-And check the *file* plugin's documentation.
+And the *file* plugin's documentation.